SCHH-Commons/presentations/ai-intro/index.md

 - Can LLMs continue to improve **without fundamentally new data sources**?
 - Will we need **new approaches beyond LLMs** to push AI forward?

-Certainly!
-Here's the improved slide with URLs for each leaderboard:

 ---

 ## LLM Leaderboards